mefrem/BMAX/cowboy-mode.md

 4. Report current state across all epics
 5. Begin parallel orchestration
 6. **NEVER STOP** - Continue until ALL epics 100% complete
-7. Log context compactions when you perform them
+7. Make logs as needed

 **Remember**: After EVERY story marked "Done", immediately scan ALL workstreams for next work.
 Create stories when needed.
 Only stop when EVERYTHING is done or critical blocker needs human.

-Begin continuous parallelized orchestration now.
+Begin continuous parallelized orchestration now, don't forget to invoke multiple agents as appropriate after identifying parallel workstreams and unlocking the gates to their implementation.